microsoft/WhatTheHack/059-DatadogOnAzure/Student/Challenge-02.md

 In this challenge you need to complete the following management tasks:
 - Create an empty database called “tpcc” on the SQL Server VM **NOTE:** Use SQL Auth with the username being sqladmin and password being whatever you used during deployment
-- Using DATADOG ON THE VISUAL STUDIO VM, CONFIGURE DATABASE METRICS TO COLLECT DB MONITORING DETAILS
+- On the SQL Server VM, complete the Datadog install and configure database monitoring
-    - Add Datadog Windows Agent
+    - Configure Datadog agent's API key
-    - Configure Datadog to connect to DB
+    - Update the sample SQL Server check in order to connect to the DB
-    - Ensure DBM is working
+    - Run the Datadog agent's `status` subcommand and look for `sqlserver` in the Checks section
     - Find sqlserver.queries.count in Metrics Explorer
 - Use HammerDB to create transaction load
     - Download and Install HammerDB tool on the Visual Studio VM (instructions are in your Student\Guides\Day-1 folder for setting up and using HammerDB.